Why Is Requesting Feedback Important for Your Company?

 In my opinion, the job of setting up a feedback request system stays with HR department, no matter the size of the company.

 HR needs to initiate and develop the feedback form.
 They are the ones responsible for collecting feedback and gathering the responses.
-As this is a recurrent activity, you will end up with a big list of ideas and requests,
+As this is a recurrent activity, you may end up with a big list of ideas and requests that will continue to grow over time.

 They also have to make sure improvements are made based on the feedback received.
 Changes must be carried out or it can actually damage employee relationships.
 However, this cannot be done without proper support from leadership.
 If the higher-ups do not support HR, the given feedback becomes useless.